Vreny’s Travel Bucket List

 Not sure why Google thinks you can walk to the island over water.

-If you rather fly from Maroua/Salak Airport to Waza National Park (which saves you 28 hours of driving time).
+If you rather fly to Maroua/Salak Airport from where you get to Waza National Park (which saves you 28 hours of driving time):

 To get to the 2nd destination: fly from Maroua/Salak Airport to Bamenda Airport, then drive to Bafut from there.
 A short drive: here’s the map showing that drive to the airport.